tomswinburne/tammber/README.md

 TAMMBER efficiently scales to 100,000+ cores, though can be profitibly employed on a few hundred.
 See the publications below for more detail.

 Questions / bugs ?
-Raise a github issue or email swinburne "at" cinam "dot" univ-mrs "dot" fr
+Raise a github issue or email thomas "dot" swinburne "at" cnrs "dot" fr

 ##  User Guide
 ### - [Installation Instructions](INSTALL.md)